alekseyl/mini-apivore/README.md

 Original project: https://github.com/westfieldlabs/apivore

-So base credits should go to the apivore authors, this is 60% copy/paste of original project.
+So base credits should go to the apivore authors, this is 50% copy/paste of original project.
 Rem: didn't forked it cause didn't expect it to be a relatively small set of changes.

 Code-Test-Document, the idea of how things are need to be done: https://medium.com/@leshchuk/code-test-document-9b79921307a5

 ## What's new/different
-* Swagger schema can be loaded from a file or directly.
+* Swagger schema can be loaded from a file or directly from the specified route.
 There can be one schema per MiniTestClass.
 * Removed all dependencies of active support and rails.
-See tests as an example on how to use a mini-apivore outside a rails
+See tests as an example on how to use a mini-apivore outside a rails* (*you need to load schema from file then)
 * Didn't implement a custom schema validator ( but I kept the original schema and code from apivore in case of a future need )
 * The test for untested routes now added by default at the end of all runnable_methods
 * Much more simplified tests against original project, rspec is replaced with minitest